Robert Wyatt: Solo career

 In 2004 Wyatt collaborated with Björk on the song "Submarine" which was released on her fifth album Medúlla.
 He sang and played cornet and percussion with David Gilmour on Gilmour's album On an Island, and read passages from the novels of Haruki Murakami for Max Richter's album Songs from Before.
 In 2006 Wyatt collaborated with Steve Nieve and Muriel Teodori on the opera Welcome to the Voice interpreting the character 'the Friend', both singing and playing pocket trumpet.

 Wyatt released Comicopera in October 2007 on Domino Records, who went on to re-release Drury Lane, Rock Bottom, Ruth Is Stranger Than Richard, Nothing Can Stop Us, Old Rottenhat, Dondestan, Shleep, EPs and Cuckooland on CD and vinyl the following year.
 In 2009 he appeared on the album Around Robert Wyatt by the French Orchestre National de Jazz.

+In 2008, Wyatt collaborated with Hot Chip on the EP Hot Chip with Robert Wyatt and Geese.

 Wyatt was one of the guest editors of BBC Radio 4's Today programme, working on the 1 January 2010 programme.
 Among other things he advocated greater prominence for amateur choirs, and admitted to a preference for them over professional choirs "because there's a greater sense of commitment and meaning in their singing."

 October 2014 saw the release of Different Every Time: The Authorised Biography of Robert Wyatt by Marcus O'Dair.
 In promotion of the book Wyatt appeared at the Wire's "Off the Page" festival in Bristol on 26 September, and at the Queen Elizabeth Hall on 23 November.
 A companion compilation album, Different Every Time – Ex Machina / Benign Dictatorships was released on 18 November 2014.

 Wyatt performed the soundtrack to Jimmy McGovern's 2014 BBC production, Common.

 In an interview with Uncut magazine in December 2014, Wyatt announced that he had "stopped" making music.
 He cited age and greater interest in politics as his reasons.

 In January 2015 Wyatt's biography Different Every Time was featured as BBC Radio 4's Book of the Week, abridged by Katrin Williams and read by Julian Rhind-Tutt.

 On 16 December 2016 Wyatt appeared at the Brighton Dome, with Paul Weller and Danny Thompson, in support of Labour Party leader Jeremy Corbyn, as the opening instalment of "People Powered: Concerts for Corbyn".
 It was Wyatt's most recent public appearance.